 Locomotive 220 and Grand Isle Private Rail Car

-The private rail car Grand Isle was built about 1890 and presented to Vermont’s governor.
-Visitors tour the luxury car’s mahogany-paneled parlor, dining room, and staterooms, which were important symbols of social rank at the end of the 19th century.
-The Grand Isle was purchased for the Museum in 1960.
+The private rail car Grand Isle was built about 1890 and presented to Vermont’s governor; the Museum purchased it in 1960.
+Visitors today can tour the luxury car’s mahogany-paneled parlor, dining room, and staterooms and gain a sense of the high style in which America’s wealthiest citizens traveled.